nolachen/MusicEditor/resources/README.txt

 receiver without using a sequencer.
 For each note in the viewModel, we wrote it in a start and stop message format to give to the synchronizer to play.
 The view contains a hashmap of instrument to channel so we can easily assign and keep track of the instruments at each channel.

+DESIGN CHANGES:

+We used a sequencer in HW07 to implement pausing in the MidiView, because a sequencer could easily store the notes and start/stop playing them.

+We decided to change our model to store each note at every beat it is played instead of just the start note.
+This makes it easier to know what notes are playing at each beats.

+We changed our GUI to only draw the notes and measures that are currently on the screen, making it more efficient to load large songs.

+We also made our view model an interface instead of a concrete class so that there would be looser coupling between the view and viewmodel.

+INSTRUCTIONS:
+Click a note to select it (the selected note is stored in the view model).
+Press R to remove the selected note.
+Click on anything that isn’t a note to de-select.

+Use the text panel at the bottom of the window to add notes.
+Add notes in by typing in the specified format in the text bar.

+Use the HOME & END keys to navigate to the beginning and end of a song.

+Use the arrow keys to scroll in all directions.

+In the composite view, use SPACE BAR to pause/play.
+At the end of a song, you can use space bar to jump back to the beginning.